Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 SYSKM using a password.
 This enables the user to perform actions such as querying the

-To configure TDE column or tablespace encryption, you do not need the
+To use TDE, you do not need the

 ADMINISTER KEY MANAGEMENT privileges.
-You must have the following additional privileges to create TDE policies on tables and tablespaces:
+You must have the following additional privileges to encrypt table columns and tablespaces:

 Transparent Data Encryption can be applied to individual columns or entire tablespaces.